 The final task was to mount the speedometer/tach, handlebars, controls and atach the new throttle cables and the existing clutch and front brake cables to the levers.
 It took some time and couple of disassemble/reassembly tries to get the wiring and cables routed correctly.
 For some reason, its too easy to get one thing going the wrong way with that many cables and wiring harness to contend with.
 Here’s the final handlebar and control assembly’s mounted.
 The new paint stands out compared to the dulled plastic of the switch assembles.
 I’ll try more Amour All and see if I can brighten the plastic on the controls.

 At this point, the engine top end, carburetor rebuild and new electronic ignition installation are the remaining mechanical tasks.
 And, the painting project of course, is still left to be done.
-But, the Grey Ghost is coming back together.
+But, the Silver Ghost is coming back together.